forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 * "The majority (95.2%) of the seropositive individuals, did not report any symptom related to COVID-19 infection at the time of the study nor in the past."

 ##### Discussion
 * "A recent survey done in all 30 districts of Karnataka state, conducted from 16 September 2020 among all adults aged 18 years and above, reported adjusted IgG seroprevalence of 16.4% [23].
-Though low (pregnant women attending the antenatal clinic), moderate (persons moving in the community) and high risk (eld- erly and persons with comorbid conditions) population group were covered, the survey did not include population from slums, a possible explanation for low prevalence."
+Though low (pregnant women attending the antenatal clinic), moderate (persons moving in the community) and high risk (elderly and persons with comorbid conditions) population group were covered, the survey did not include population from slums, a possible explanation for low prevalence."
 * Limitations:
   1. Pragmatic sampling due to violence 2 weeks before.
   2. No adjustment of seroprevalence to age but seroprevalence similar across age groups anyways.